 Applicants seeking to submit a late application will be required to submit a late application request to the Community Grants Hub.

 The late application request form and instructions for how to submit it can be found on the Community Grants Hub website.

-3. Has the Veteran and Community Grants Program changed from previous funding rounds?
+3. Has the V&CG Program changed from the previous (2020-21) funding round?